GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 ### The full syntax

-The full syntax of Text Fragments is shown below (square brackets indicate an optional parameter).
+The full syntax of Text Fragments is shown below.
+(Square brackets indicate an optional parameter.)
 The values for all parameters need to be percent-encoded.
 This is especially important for the dash `-`, ampersand `&`, and comma `,` characters, so they are not being interpreted as part of the text directive syntax.